CharlotteBGH/readme-generator/README.md

   ## Contributing

-  Get in touch to contribute
+  Please get in touch to contribute

   ## Tests

-  Create your own list of tests
+  Not currently any set tests

   ## Questions